microcai/llvm-qbasic/README.md

 		[3] function define and invoke
 		[4] if statement
 		[5] while statement
+		[6]	being able to print numbers and string literal to screen ,  string variable supported [7]	string literal and string variable can assign to string variable

+	[2012-11-18]
+		[1] basic mathmatical operation
+		[2] sub define and invoke
+		[3] function define and invoke
+		[4] if statement
+		[5] while statement
 		[6]	being able to print numbers and string literal to screen, no string variable support yet

 	[2012-11-17]